Shorting in Speculative Markets: Comparative Statics and Limiting Cases

-where $X^{t,x}$ follows the SDE~\eqref{eq:controlledSDE} with coefficients $\mu$ and $\Sigma$.
+where $X^{t,x}$ is a diffusion with drift $\mu$, volatility $\Sigma$ and initial condition $X^{t,x}(t)=x$ (cf.\ Appendix~\ref{se:controlRepresentation}).
 That is, the equilibrium price is simply the expected value of the security under the averaged coefficients of the agents, minus a cost term related to the supply. \end{remark}